pfdubois/BridgeBidding/source/HandEvaluation.rst

 suit is the smaller of three and the suit's length.

 Add a loser if the hand has no aces.
 A Queen without another honor is 2.5 losers.
+Or call it 3.
+Some say call it 2 when this is the trump suit.

+Optionally, add 1 for an Aceless hand.

 Example: ♠AQ8 ♥Q8 ♦KJ32 ♣AQJ3 has 1 + 2 + 2 + 1 or six losers.